scoatespark/LaMarche-Lab/People.md

   <img src="{{ site.baseurl }}/assets/Bean.png" alt="bean" style="width: 150px; height: 200px; object-fit: cover; border-radius: 8px;">
   <div>
     <h3>Bean</h3>
     <p>Bean survived a housefire, was abandoned, and then rescued from a roof in Maryland.
 When he was found, he was obese from all of the amazing people who fed him while he was a stray.
-He now enjoys his daily walks, and he has amassed a horde of adoring fans who pet and cheer him along his weight loss journey.
+He now enjoys his daily walks, and he has amassed a horde of adoring fans who pet and cheer him along his weight loss journey.</p>
   </div>
 </div>
 <div style="display: flex; align-items: center; gap: 20px; margin-bottom: 20px;">